Grants/Scholarships and Financial Aid

 The Aid for Part-Time Study (APTS) grant is for eligible, U.S citizens and legal New York residents enrolled part-time, between 3 and 11 credit hours per semester.
 Eligibility is based on the prior years net taxable income.
 To apply, students should obtain an APTS application from the FSC Office of Financial Aid.
 Since funds are limited, students should complete the application and return it as early as possible for processing.
 More information is available at www.hesc.ny.gov.

 State University Supplemental Tuition Award (SUSTA)

 SUSTA is a state grant that is based on a full time student’s TAP grant eligibility and financial need.
-Amount of awards can range between $200 and $500 per academic year.
+Amount of awards can range up to $600 per academic year.

 The SUNY Tuition Credit is a grant for full time students who are also TAP grant recipients to help meet the cost of SUNY tuition.

 Recipients of the Excelsior Scholarship may receive up to $5,500 or actual tuition, whichever is less.
 The maximum Excelsior Scholarship will be reduced by the amount of certain other student financial aid awards which an applicant has or will receive for the academic year including a New York State Tuition Assistance Program (TAP) award and/or federal Pell grant.

 A supplemental Excelsior Tuition Credit award will be added to the Excelsior Scholarship if the tuition is not fully covered by the Excelsior Scholarship, TAP, Pell and all other grants and scholarships.